Mahtabat/lifestyle-mental-health-analysis/data/raw/README.md

 ## Notes
-- Findings are based on observational data
+- Findings are based on observational data.
-- Results indicate association, not causation
+- Results indicate association, not causation.